-This article doesn' t cover how to create a master page.
-It will only cover how to upload and apply an already completed master page file and other design files that are stored locally on your computer.
+Note: This blog post will not cover how to create a master page.
+It will only cover how to upload and apply an already finalized master page file and other design files that are stored locally on my computer.
 These files are not available for download.

 Start stage 6